wavefrontHQ/wavefront-cli/README.md

 $ sudo pip install wavefront-cli
 ```

+## Requirements

+The Wavefront CLI is currently supported on Linux environments only and has been tested on the following Linux versions:

+- Amazon Linux AMI 2016.09.0
+- CentOS 6.7
+- CentOS 7.2
+- Debian Jesse
+- Debian Wheezy
+- RedHat 6.6
+- RedHat 7.3
+- Ubuntu 14.04
+- Ubuntu 16.04

+**Note* - If you're using Docker or a Docker optimized operating system such as CentOS Atomic,
+we highly recommend looking at Wavefront's options for [Docker Monitoring](https://community.wavefront.com/docs/DOC-1186).

 ## Running Remotely

 You can run the Wavefront CLI directly via `curl`.
 This is useful when you want to install the Proxy and/or agent in a single command.